sam-rice/met-explorer/README.md

 1. Fork this repository.
 2. Clone your forked repository to your machine.
-3. `cd` into the top level of the project repository from the command line and run `npm i`, then `npm start` to launch the application's server.
+3. `cd` into the top level of the project repository from the command line and run `npm i`.
+4. Run `npm start` to launch the application's server.
-4. Navigate to [http://localhost:3000](http://localhost:3000) in your browser to view the live page.
+5. Navigate to [http://localhost:3000](http://localhost:3000) in your browser to view the live page.
-5. To run the Cypress test suite, run `npm run cypress` from the command line while in the top level of the project directory.
+6. To run the Cypress test suite, run `npm run cypress` from the command line while in the top level of the project directory.